roth-hex-lab/roth-hex-lab.github.io/content/teaching/XR/index.md

 ---
 title: Lecture - XR - Virtual-, Mixed-, and Augmented Reality (WiSe)
 date: 2023-12-01
-summary: "In this lecture, students will expand their knowledge of advanced topics in virtual, augmented, and mixed reality."
+summary: "In this lecture, students will expand their knowledge of advanced topics in XR."

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.